-Fostering Achievement aims to improve the educational outcomes of children and young people in foster care through the provision of a wide range of educational supports and resources, including one to one tuition, driving lessons and provision of IT equipment to support a child’s educational and personal development.
-This also includes the funding of extra-curricular and personal development activities such as music lessons and sports coaching, as well as providing the necessary equipment.
+Fostering Achievement aims to improve the educational outcomes of children and young people in foster care through the provision of educational supports and resources to support a child’s educational and personal development.
+This may include one to one tuition, driving lessons, provision of IT equipment or activities such as music lessons and sports coaching.

 In addition, the scheme offers a full programme of summer activities including Primary Summer Schemes which encourage fun based learning, Teen Adventure activity based residential programmes and Pathways to University residentials to encourage aspiration.